Marcuriee/Modern-Portfolio-V1/README.md

 * [Google Fonts](https://fonts.google.com/)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This Project Is Licensed Under The MIT License - see the [LICENSE.md](LICENSE.md) file for details